lin-ao/enhancing_the_makg/README.md

 * file 06 is used to generate data for table 24, edit file path for Papers.txt
 * file 07 is used to generate data for figures 04 and 05, edit file path for Papers.txt
 * file 08 is used to generate data for figure 03, uses file generate during entity resolution, edit file paths accordingly
+* file 09 and 12 are used to generate data for and figure 15, file 09 uses data generate during entity resolution and field of study classification.
+File 09 generates a matrix which is loaded by 12 to generate the chord graph
+* file 10 is used to generate data for figure 06, uses file generated during entity resolution, edit file path for Papers.txt
+* file 11 is used to generate figure 14